Atfield History, Family Crest & Coats of Arms

 Atfield Spelling Variations

 Atfield has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Atfield have been found, including Hatfield, Hatfeild, Hadfield and others.

 Early Notables of the Atfield family (pre 1700)

-More information is included under the topic Early Atfield Notables in all our PDF Extended History products and printed products wherever possible.
+Another 76 words (5 lines of text) are included under the topic Early Atfield Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Atfield family to Ireland